 5 Best Whitewater Rafting Rivers in West Virginia

-Rafting enthusiasts flock to West Virginia because everyone from beginners to experts can find whitewater rapids that offer just the right adrenaline rush.
+Whitewater rafting has been central to outdoor recreation in West Virginia for more than 50 years, making it one of the top states to experience the thrill of the rapids.
+Rafting enthusiasts flock to West Virginia because everyone, from beginners to experts, can find whitewater rapids that offer just the right adrenaline rush.
 From float trips on the Lower New River to non-stop, heart-pumping Class IV and Class V rapids on the Upper Gauley River, this is whitewater rafting at its best.

 The Lower New River is one of the most popular stretches for whitewater rafting because it has a comfortable mix of long, calm pools of water and also Class IV rapids.
 Many intermediate rafters like this stretch of river because you get the thrill of intense rapids with time to recover.